 Portions of this post were originally published on GoRVing.com.
 Additional information has been added.

 Easy camping meals are kind of my jam, and when it comes to getting outside, camp breakfast ideas are a big part of that.
-From meat lovers frittatas, using up all our leftovers, to foil-wrapped breakfast chilaquiles making the most out of minimal ingredients to keep everyone fueled for a long day is essential.
-And, this cast iron camping recipe is hands down, one of our favorites.
+From cast iron frittatas, using up all our leftovers, to foil-wrapped breakfast chilaquiles, making the most out of minimal ingredients to keep everyone fueled for a long day is essential.
+And this cast iron camping recipe is hands down, one of our favorites.

 This is an easy list of essentials to use up while camping (or just pantry staples for at-home brunch).

-• Frozen O’Brien potatoes – I love these frozen potatoes for this recipe because diced onion and peppers are already in the mix, minimizing any prep work for me at camp.
+• Frozen O’Brien potatoes – This variety comes with diced onion and peppers already in the mix.
+This makes for easy prep work at camp.

 • Garlic